LinkedInGitHubXEmailResume

 Tradeoff made

 Unconventional navigation was chosen over standard menu patterns.
-The gain: a site that felt genuinely like the music, not a template with a dark theme applied.
-The cost: the menu was not immediately discoverable and required post-testing copy fixes to surface the entry point without breaking the aesthetic.
-That fix was a few lines of copy, not a layout change, which confirmed the core direction was right.
-Discoverability was a solvable problem; sacrificing the brand register would not have been.
+The gain: a site that felt genuinely like the brand, not a template with a dark theme applied.
+The cost: the menu wasn't immediately discoverable and needed post-testing copy fixes to surface the entry point without breaking the aesthetic.
+That fix was a few lines of copy, not a layout change — which confirmed the core direction was right.
+Discoverability was a solvable problem.
+Sacrificing the brand register would not have been.

-For the next iteration, I would resolve the navigation earlier in the process and pressure-test the typeface legibility before release.
+For the next iteration, navigation affordance gets resolved in the design phase, not fixed post-launch with copy.
 The site earned its strangeness.
 It just needed cleaner entry points.

 Early Shirt Iterations